-Although 2011/12 has been an uncertain year financially, as at 31 March the Council has improved its financial standing overall by generating net efficiency savings and through other underspendings.
-Balances are higher than forecast.
-Looking forward, the Council has earmarked further reserves to help respond to the ongoing financial challenges expected over the coming years.
-Given funding prospects the Council must continue to reduce costs wherever possible - substantially more efficiency and other savings initiatives will be needed in future in order to ensure a balanced annual budget and financial stability.
+Although the Council's General Fund budget and the associated Government funding reduced significantly in 2012/13, it managed these reductions well, and has again improved its financial standing as at 31 March 2013.
+Balances are higher than forecast, and the Council has other substantial earmarked further reserves to help respond to the ongoing financial challenges expected over the coming years, in delivering against its corporate priorities.
+Given funding prospects, the Council must continue to reduce costs wherever possible - substantially more efficiency and other savings initiatives are still needed for General Fund services, in order to balance future years' budgets and ensure financial stability.